 Family Businesses: Do You Know How to Navigate Taxes for Family who are Employees?

-One of the advantages of running your own business is hiring family members.
-But when including family members in business operations, certain tax treatments and employment tax rules apply.
+One of the advantages of running your own business is hiring family.
+But when including family members in a family business, certain tax treatments and employment tax rules apply.
 Here are some points to consider when working with a spouse, parent or child.

 Both Spouses Working Together

 If spouses run a business together and share in the profits and losses, they may be partners whether or not they have a formal partnership agreement, according to the IRS.
 Either way, they should report business income or losses on Form 1065 but not income on a Schedule C (Form 1040) in the name of one spouse as a sole proprietor.
 But, the spouses can elect not to treat the joint venture as a partnership by making a qualified joint venture election.

 Qualified Joint Venture